 A French king whose turbulent reign was defined by religious civil wars, personal eccentricity, and a shocking assassination.

-Henry III ascended to the French throne in 1574, inheriting a kingdom fractured by the Wars of Religion between Catholics and Protestants.
-His reign was a constant, desperate struggle to maintain royal authority against the powerful Catholic League and the Protestant Huguenots.
-Known for his intelligence and cultural patronage, he was also criticized for his effeminate court of favorites, the 'mignons,' and his volatile political maneuvers.
-His decision to order the assassination of his primary Catholic rivals, the Duke and Cardinal of Guise, in 1588, turned Paris and much of France against him.
-The following year, a fanatical Dominican friar stabbed Henry to death, making him the second French king murdered in less than two decades and ending the Valois dynasty.
+Henry III took the French throne in 1574 as the Wars of Religion between Catholics and Protestants tore the kingdom apart.
+He spent his reign fighting to preserve royal authority against the Catholic League and the Protestant Huguenots.
+The king patronized the arts and surrounded himself with a court of favorites called the 'mignons,' whose effeminate style drew criticism.
+His volatile political maneuvers culminated in the 1588 assassination of his chief Catholic rivals, the Duke and Cardinal of Guise.
+That act turned Paris and much of France against him.
+A Dominican friar stabbed Henry to death in 1589, making him the second French king murdered in under two decades and ending the Valois dynasty.

 The biggest hits of 1551